scylladb/scylladb/docs/debugging.md

 calculated value.
 This can be made easier by sorting the symbol table by the `Value` column.

+#### Optimized-out variables

+In release builds one will find that a significant portion of variables and function parameters are optimized out.
+This is very annoying but often one can find a way around to inspect the desired variables.

+For non-local variables, there is a good chance that a few frames up one can find another reference that wasn't optimized out.
+Or one can try to find another object, which is not optimized out, and which is also known to hold a reference to the variable.

+If the variable is local, one can try to look at the registers (`info registers`) and try to identify which one holds its value.
+This is relatively easy for pointers to objects as heap pointers are easily identifiable (they start with `0x6` and are composed of 12 digits, e.g.: `0x60f146e3fbc0`) and one can check the size of the object they point to with `scylla ptr`.
+If the pointed-to object is an instance of a class with virtual methods, the object can be easily identified by looking at its vtable pointer (`x/1a $ptr`).

 ### Debugging coredumps

 Up until release 3.0 we used to build and package Scylla separately for each